I must admit, I’ve become a bit of a tea snob in the last year. I never buy tea bags anymore (unless it’s just plain black tea to make kombucha).

 There are so many great health benefits from these spices used.
 Here’s a list of just a few from each ingredient:

-Cinnamon – loaded with antioxidants, anti-inflammatories, helps to lower blood sugar levels and protects against cancer.
+Cinnamon – loaded with antioxidants, anti-inflammatories, helps to lower blood sugar levels and may protect against cancer.

 Cardamom Pods – helps with depression, aids digestion, has detoxifying effects, lowers blood pressure and helps with mouth ulcers and infections in the throat and mouth.